ssenmosip/mosip-temp-documentation/MOSIP-Configuration-Server.md

 `curl /<config-server-application-context-path-if-any>/decrypt -d <encrypted-value-to-decrypt>`

 **NOTE** There is no need to write decryption mechanism in client applications for encrypted values.
-They will be automatically decrypted.
+They will be automatically decrypted by config server as long as `{cipher}` is prefixed with encrypted value.